Daniel J. Frey

 What does that mean?

-The idea of home for many is an external dwelling.
+The idea of home, for many, is an external dwelling.

 A place where four walls come together under one roof.